(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Other tests for protein in urine

-If you have one kidney, you should avoid sports or any activities where you may be injured by a collision or heavy contact.
+If the patient has one kidney, he or she should avoid sports or any activities where he or she may be injured by a collision or heavy contact.

-The success of surgery depends largely on the cancer stage at diagnosis.
+The success of nephrectomy surgery depends largely on the kidney cancer stage at diagnosis.

-• If your tumor hasn’t spread beyond your kidneys, surgery may be the only treatment needed.
+• If the tumor hasn’t spread beyond the kidneys, surgery may be the only treatment needed.

-• If your cancer has spread, speak with your doctor about your options for treating this metastasis.
-If your cancer has spread to only one spot, you may need additional surgery to remove it.
+• If the cancer has spread, speak with the doctor about options for treating this metastasis.
+If the cancer has spread to only one spot, the patient may need additional surgery to remove it.

 Expert cancer care